mapbiomas-brazil/cerrado/README.md

 </div>

 # About
-This folder contains the scripts to classify and post-process the Cerrado Biome.
+This folder contains the scripts to classify and post-process the Cerrado Biome..

 We recommend that you read the Cerrado Biome Appendix of the Algorithm Theoretical Basis Document (ATBD).